-Welcome to Arthur Morgan House Bed & Breakfast, the only B&B in the village of Yellow Springs!
+Welcome to Arthur Morgan House Bed & Breakfast, the only B&B in downtown Yellow Springs!

 Arthur Morgan House features six guest rooms, each with private bath.
 Each room has either a comfortable king, queen or two single beds, all made up with luxurious high thread count all-cotton linens.
 All rooms are air-conditioned in summer and have beautifully finished oak floors.
 In the morning you'll enjoy a delicious breakfast, prepared to order with organically grown ingredients.

 Free wireless internet is available throughout the house.
 Arthur Morgan House is smoke-free.
 Pets are not permitted except in special circumstances, and usually as day visitors only.
 Rooms do not have telephones or televisions; free calls within the lower 48 states are permitted from the house phone.

 The charming village of Yellow Springs has fine restaurants and food shops, as well as more than fifty unique gift and craft shops and galleries.
 The Little Miami Scenic Bike Path passes through the village on its way from Springfield to Cincinnati, and is enjoyed by walkers and folks on bicycles, roller blades, skate boards, and more.
 Arthur Morgan House Bed & Breakfast is located near the Little Art Theater, Sunrise Cafe, the Winds Café, Ha Ha Pizza, historic Ye Olde Trail Tavern, Chamber Music Yellow Springs concerts, the Bryan Center, the Dharma Buddhist Center, and Yoga Springs Studio.
 The B&B is three blocks from the Antioch College campus and Glen Helen's Trailside Museum, and it is a short drive to John Bryan State Park, Clifton Gorge, and Young's Jersey Dairy with its delicious ice cream and baked goods, miniature golf, driving range and batting cage.